Matching Gift Metrics: 7 Things Your Nonprofit Should Track

 If donors don’t know about matching gifts, they won’t fill out a request.

-To close the knowledge gap, dedicate some of your time and effort to spread the word about matching gifts to your supporters and implement software to make the process easier to navigate.
+To close the knowledge gap, dedicate some of your time and effort to spreading the word about matching gifts to your supporters and implementing software to make the process easier to navigate.

 The goal is to get the word out about matching gifts early on so that your supporters are already familiar with the concept before they even get to your donation form.
 You have plenty of options: